 If you are at home, do not give officers reason to suspect there is any illicit activity going on in your home.
 Homes have a higher expectation of privacy, so it takes more for an officer to be able to walk in.
 However, if the officer believes there is an emergency or that evidence is actively being destroyed, there is a good chance he or she will enter or attempt to enter.
 Keep in mind that police officers normally need a warrant to enter your home.
 But there are a few legal ways to get around the privacy protection in your home, including a doctrine called exigent circumstances.
 Basically, exigent circumstances are an exception to the general requirement that cops need a warrant to enter your home when they suspect there will be serious (and imminent) harm to life or property, that a suspect will escape, or that without action, destruction of evidence is imminent.

-Tampering with evidence is a tough charge to fight, and you should not have to brave the investigation or court proceedings alone.
-If you have been charged with tampering with evidence or believe you may be charged soon, call us at (817) 203-2220.
+Tampering with evidence in Fort Worth is a tough charge to fight, and you should not have to brave the investigation or court proceedings alone.
+If you have been charged or believe you may be charged soon, call us today for help.